abhinav-vaishya/WebGL---Subway-Surfers/README.md

 - Jumping Shoes: The player can jump longer and higher with the help of jumping shoes.
 - Magnets: While the player has a magnet, the coins will automatically be collected when the player is within a certain range.

+## How to run
+Enter the command "firefox index.html" on the terminal.

 ## Controls
 - Left key: Move left.